The province's spending is projected to increase by $664 million over the next three years.

 Atlantic Canada Prosperity

-In 2019, equalization represented 15.5 per cent of provincial revenue in Nova Scotia.
+In 2019/20, equalization comprised 21 per cent of provincial government revenue in Prince Edward Island.

 Subscribe to the Fraser Institute